TODO: Add funding description page.

 I strive to create a lab where people join because they are interested and inspired in joining me on a mutual voyage of discovery.
-I expect them not to misrepresent their talents or interests to get a spot nor to phone anything in.
+I expect those working with me not to misrepresent their talents or interests to get a spot nor to phone anything in.
 (Phoning in is 90’s argot that means to do a poor job because you didn’t really try.
 Perhaps in the era of the smart phone everyone is phoning in.)
 This expectation comes partly because I think interesting things happen when smart creative people are given the time to be freely productive and partly because I don’t have the bandwidth or inclination to micromanage.

 My focus is on representing biomedical knowledge in a computable format and on developing tools that use those representation to contextualize (and especially assess the plausibility) of knowledge expressed in unstructured text.